norwytch/pitwaller/README.md

 ### Choosing the embedding

-The OOD stack is substrate-agnostic — everything downstream of the `Embedder` works on whatever features you feed it — so the most consequential choice is *which* representation you measure novelty in:
+The OOD stack is substrate-agnostic: everything downstream of `Embedder` works on whatever features you feed it.
+The main choice is which representation you measure novelty in:

-- **The model's own task features** (`EffNetB4Embedder`) measure novelty *relative to what that model attends to*.
-Good when you're gating **this model's** competence — "is this input outside what my classifier was built to handle?"
-But these features are tuned to the training label set and collapse whatever was irrelevant to that task, so semantic content along those collapsed axes maps into existing clusters and goes undetected.
-A model can't reliably surface, through its own representation, the content it was never built to perceive.
+- **The model's own task features** (`EffNetB4Embedder`) measure novelty relative to what the model attends to.
+Good for gating this model's competence ("is this input outside what my classifier handles?").
+But they're tuned to the training labels and collapse whatever was irrelevant to the task, so novelty along those collapsed axes maps into existing clusters and goes undetected.
-- **Foundation / vision-language features** (`CLIPEmbedder`; DINOv2 is another strong option) carry broad semantic content rather than a narrow label set, so they're far stronger for detecting genuinely **novel content** (near-OOD / open-set / new categories).
-CLIP additionally lets you *characterize* what's novel by comparing against text-grounded concepts, not just flag that something is.
+- **Foundation / vision-language features** (`CLIPEmbedder`, or DINOv2) carry broad semantic content, so they're stronger for detecting genuinely novel content (near-OOD / open-set / new categories).
+CLIP also lets you characterise what's novel against text concepts, not just flag that it is.

-Rule of thumb: gating one model's competence → its own features are fine; cataloguing semantic content outside the training distribution (the open-set/novel-category goal) → use a foundation embedding.
-For near-OOD semantic novelty the representation matters more than the OOD score, so swapping the substrate moves the needle more than tuning kNN vs Isolation Forest.
+Rule of thumb: gating one model's competence → its own features; cataloguing novel content (open-set / new categories) → a foundation embedding.
+For near-OOD novelty the representation matters more than the OOD score, so the substrate choice beats tuning kNN vs Isolation Forest.

 ---